 First, let’s define resilience.

 “Resilience is that ineffable quality that allows some people to be knocked down by life and come back stronger than ever.
 Rather than letting failure overcome them and drain their resolve, they find a way to rise from the ashes.”

-From the definition alone, it may be pretty clear clear how and why resilience could be a strong predictor regarding success achievement for business owners in times of challenge.
-Yet, it’s important to keep in mind that resilience isn’t about some pollyanna, happy-go-lucky, non-grounded believe, that everything will just “turn out okay.”
+From the definition alone, it may be pretty clear how and why resilience could be a strong predictor regarding success achievement for business owners in times of challenge.
+Yet, it’s important to keep in mind that resilience isn’t about some pollyanna, happy-go-lucky, non-grounded belief, that everything will just “turn out okay.”